surniaulula/wpsso/readme.txt

 = 16.2.0 =

-(2023/10/09) Added a scheduled action to clear expired cache files.
+(2023/10/09) Added a scheduled action to clear cache files older than 30 days.

 = 16.1.1 =